SantanuKar43/Sockkeeper_v2_POC/README.md

 ~~Also, update /etc/hosts with entry :~~
 ~~“127.0.0.1 hello-world.example”~~

-To run and access locally:
+To run and access locally,
-use kubectl port forwarding
+use kubectl port forwarding:
 > kubectl port-forward svc/haproxy-service 8081:8181

-access on endpoint: 127.0.0.1:8081
+access on endpoint:`127.0.0.1:8081`

 ---